Break-Even Analysis

 Break Even Analysis Formula

-To calculate the number of unites a business needs to sell in order to break even, the formula is as follows:
+The following formula can be used to calculate the number of units that a business needs to sell in order to break even: break even analysis formula

 Fixed Costs

-Fixed costs are costs that do not change with the quantity of output.
+Fixed costs do not change with the quantity of output.
 In other words, they’re not affected by sales.
 Examples include rent and insurance premiums, as well as fees paid for marketing or loan payments.

 Variable costs change depending on the amount of output.
-Examples include raw materials and labor that’s directly involved in a company's manufacturing process.
+Examples include raw materials and labor that are directly involved in a company's manufacturing process.

 Contribution Margin

-The contribution margin is the amount left over (ie. the excess) after total variable costs are deducted from a product’s selling price.
+The contribution margin is the amount remaining (i.e. the excess) after total variable costs are deducted from a product’s selling price.

 Say that an item sells for $5,000 and your total variable costs are $3,000 per unit.
 Your contribution margin would be $2,000 (after subtracting $3,000 from $5,000).
-This amount is revenue that’ll be used to cover your fixed costs, which isn’t considered when calculating the contribution margin.
+This is the revenue that’ll be used to cover your fixed costs – which isn’t considered when calculating the contribution margin.

 Earned Profit